What if you were a mind reader?

 1. Refine your personas

 Here’s a common mistake — organizations spend a significant amount of time creating their personas then, they forget about them.
-You want to treat your personas as a living, breathing thing.
+You want to treat your personas as living, breathing things.
 Once created, you can (and should) use your personas for a variety of essential tasks.

 - Creating advertising and marketing copy